 B. I help people who are in life transition… you know, like in their career or relationships or parenting troubles and, I even help people hook up with a marriage partner because I’m really good at connections.
 Oh and I also volunteer at a pet shelter so sometimes, so I help dog lovers find their perfect pet.
 In my free time, I’m thinking about starting a dog training business on the side because I love dogs and my friends even call me ‘the dog whisperer’.
 I also dabble in astrology…

-C. I’m a career coach and I help clients who are burned out or transitioning from one career to another, find and create work they can love so they can do work that matters.
+C. I’m a business life coach and I help clients create work they can love so they can do work that matters.
 My clients will tell you, I provide support, structure and most of all clarity as they explore their possibilities.

 D. Well um, I’m a coach and um, I guess I mostly um help people with, you know, their career.

 Which one is someone that you would want to work with? or refer your best friend to?
 Why?